A common question we get asked when it comes to gutters and gutter guards is “Are gutter guards worth it?”

 Installing Raindrop Gutter Guards:

-Usually, the installation can be customizable, raindrop gutter guards can be inserted underneath your shingles (as mentioned) and placed over your gutter, and drilled on the outer lip of the gutter to better secure it.
+Usually, the installation can be customizable.
+Raindrop gutter guards can be inserted underneath your shingles (as mentioned) and placed over your gutter, and drilled on the outer lip of the gutter to secure it better.

 Using this method, the gutter guards are at the appropriate slant to allow for water flow, yet unlike mesh guards that are flush mounts – you won’t have leaves pile up on top.